StockSharp/doc/en/topics/StrategyTestingHistory.md

    	UnrealizedPnLInterval = ((stopTime - startTime).Ticks / 1000).To<TimeSpan>()
    };
    ```
-9. Subscription to the [PnLChanged](xref:StockSharp.Algo.Strategies.Strategy.PnLChanged) event, to calculate the equity curve (for more details, see [Equity curve](Equity.md)), as well as the visual observation over the testing progress (the elements in the form of progress bar are used in this example):
+9. Subscription to the [Strategy.PnLChanged](xref:StockSharp.Algo.Strategies.Strategy.PnLChanged) event, to calculate the equity curve (for more details, see [Equity curve](Equity.md)), as well as the visual observation over the testing progress (the elements in the form of progress bar are used in this example):

    ```cs
    // fill parameters panel